Find out about checking your breasts and how to be breast aware.

 Know which changes to look for, how to look at and feel your breasts, and when to see your doctor.

 Being breast aware means getting to know how your breasts normally look and feel.
 This may change at different times of the month.

-If you notice a change that isn't normal for you, talk it over with your practice nurse or doctor and ask for a referral to the breast clinic.
+If you notice a change that isn't normal for you, make an appointment to see your practice nurse or doctor.
+You can ask them if you need a referral to the breast clinic.

 - know what is normal for you

 - look at and feel your breasts

 - see your doctor about any unusual changes

 - attend screening if you are 50 years or older

 You don't need to examine your breasts every day or even every week.
 But it is important to know how your breasts normally feel, and how that changes with your periods.